Estimation of partial rankings from sparse, noisy comparisons: Methods

-Maximum Likelihood Estimation (MLE) is not the only method for inferring player strengths.
-Often a prior $P(\bm{\pi})$ is placed on the strengths $\bm{\pi}$ so that a full posterior distribution over $\bm{\pi}$ can be inferred~\cite{whelan2017prior, newman2023efficient, davidson1973bayesian, caron2012efficient}.
+Both of these issues can be addressed by adopting a Bayesian perspective and imposing a prior $P(\bm{\pi})$ on the strengths $\bm{\pi}$ so that a full posterior distribution over $\bm{\pi}$ can be inferred~\cite{whelan2017prior, newman2023efficient, davidson1973bayesian, caron2012efficient}.
 A common choice for this prior is to assume a uniform distribution over the probability $p_1$ that a player with strength $\pi$ defeats the average player, $P(p_1) = 1$.
 By probability density transformation rules, this is equivalent to setting a logistic prior on the scores $s_i=\log \pi_i$.
 Indeed,

 which is a logistic distribution with mean zero and scale one.
 If we assume the scores of all players to be independently distributed, we have the following prior on the player strengths